Frequently Asked Questions

 What is the Mid-Columbia Duck Race?

 The Mid-Columbia Duck Race is a cooperative fundraising event for the six Rotary clubs of the Tri-Cities which include the Rotary Clubs of Columbia Center, Columbia Valley Daybreak, Pasco-Kennewick, Richland, Richland Riverside and Tri-Cities Sunrise.
-Over $2 million has been raised in the 29 years since the duck race's inception.
+Nearly $3 million has been raised in the 30 years since the duck race's inception.
+For an interesting historical read, click here.
+The duck race consists of raffle tickets with winners drawn at an event at Columbia Park - Saturday, October 5, 2019.

 Where is the Mid-Columbia Duck Race?